minedelve/mytril/docs/04-styles/float.md

 ---
-title: float
-description: jsp
+title: Efficient Float Styles with Mytril
+description: Explore practical examples and enhance your web applications projects.
+Discover how Mytril's float streamline layout management for you.
+Learn to use pre-defined CSS classes to control element positioning, making responsive design easy and efficient.
 ---

-# Float styles with Mytril {#float-styles}
+# Float styles with Mytril {#float-styles-with-mytril}

+Mytril's float style you provide with quick ways to manage element positioning using pre-defined CSS classes.
+These classes support adaptable layouts with minimal code, streamlining your workflow without adding styling complexity.

-With Mytril, you can manage the float of your DOM elements directly with pre-built CSS classes.
+With Mytril, you can manage the float of your DOM elements directly using pre-built CSS classes.

+## Available float classes in Mytril {#available-float-classes-in-mytril}

 | Class        | Properties    |
 | :----------- | :------------ |